Pain Relief & Life Aids

 Comfort

 • Neck Pillow (for at home, dentist, hairdresser, traveling, etc) – I could not be without this.
 And while there are cheaper ones, this one is truly the best….it offers so much support.
+Budget model, neck & chin (great support), or another good option.

 • Knee Pillow – this changed my life…..so much less back pain now!!
+I’ve tried other brands but this one is the best by far!

 • Heated Mattress Pad - sooo awesome crawling in a warm bed in the winter.
 This definitely helps with pain, and most of them have various options for pre-heating, different levels of heat, and even auto-shut off.